Investigation

-BESA reveals the daily lives of pigs raised in Quebec
+Whistleblower images reveal the horrific daily life of pigs raised in Quebec

-Far from the idyllic images of advertisements and packaging, our images show once again that the law does not sufficiently protect farm animals in Quebec.
+Far from the idyllic images seen in advertisements and on packaging, these pictures once again show that the law does not sufficiently protect farm animals in Quebec.

-Our investigation features images taken by whistleblowers at a pig maternity hospital in the Montérégie region of Quebec.
-We see nameless horrors, all symptoms of a system that treats animals like objects:
+These images, captured by whistleblowers and shared with BESA, were taken at a pig farm in Quebec’s Montérégie region.
+They show unspeakable horrors, all symptoms of a system that treats animals like objects:

-• Mothers locked in cages so narrow they can’t even turn around
+• Mothers confined in cages so narrow they can’t even turn around

 • Piglets isolated and left to fend for themselves

-• Castrations without anesthesia or analgesia, sometimes botched and “repaired” with adhesive tape
+• Castrations without anesthesia or pain relief, sometimes botched and “fixed” with adhesive tape

-• Little pigs’ tails cut off without anaesthetic or analgesia to prevent them from biting them out of boredom
+• Piglets’ tails cut off without anesthesia or pain relief to prevent them from biting them out of boredom

-The industry has defended itself in the past by saying that such conditions are “not accepted by the industry”.
-But these images are similar to two other Quebec pig farm investigations released in 2019 and in 2023.
-Meanwhile, Quebec’s pork industry is putting off abandoning the use of cages in maternity wards, and not questioning large farms.
-Quebec law is also very vague on what is legal and what is not when it comes to farm animals (see our petition on the subject).
+The industry has defended itself in the past by saying that these kinds of conditions are “not accepted by the industry.”
+But these images are similar to two other investigations into Quebec pig farms broadcasted in 2019 and in 2023.
+Meanwhile, Quebec’s pork industry is delaying the abandonment of cages in maternity units and is not questioning large-scale farms.
+Quebec’s law also remains very unclear on what is legal or not to apply to farm animals (see our petition on the subject).

 Locked in cages